mcneel/opennurbs/README.md

 Please see ["Getting started"](http://developer.rhino3d.com/guides/opennurbs/getting-started/) for more information about openNURBS including supported compilers, build instructions, and a description of the examples.

+There's also a collection of [example 3dm files](https://www.rhino3d.com/download/opennurbs/6/opennurbs6samples) available for testing.

 ## Questions?

 For technical support, please head over to [Discourse](http://discourse.mcneel.com/category/opennurbs).